Life beyond Radford

 When you think of your time at Radford, what are you most grateful for?

 So many aspects of my life became threaded through Radford that resulted in a profound impact on shaping me personally and professionally.
-I’m most grateful for the opportunity to be myself each day, be challenged to be a better person, develop close friendships and be respected for my capacity without bias towards age or experience.
+I’m most grateful for the opportunity to be myself each day, be challenged to be a better person, develop close friendships and be respected for my capacity early in my career without bias towards age or experience.

 Where are you now?